MustafaBanatwala04/Disease-prediction-using-SVC-GaussianNB-Random-Forest/README.md

 Feel free to contribute, provide feedback, or stay tuned for updates as we work towards enhancing the project with a user-friendly interface.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/disease-prediction.git`
-2. Navigate to the project directory: `cd disease-prediction`
-3. Run the machine learning model: `python predict_disease.py`

 ## Contributing

 If you are interested in contributing to the project or have suggestions for improvement, please feel free to submit a pull request or open an issue.